Vocal Problems and Vocal Technique Troubleshooting

 How loud should I be singing?
 The Ideal Volume for Singing

-This week I’ve had some VERY different singers in for back-to-back sessions.
-Some have lighter voices with an abundance of range and ease, while others are weightier voices that operate well at much higher intensity levels.
+This week, in my vocal coaching studio in Nottingham, I’ve had some VERY different singers in for back-to-back sessions.
+Some have had lighter voices with an abundance of range and ease, while others are weightier voices that operate well at much higher intensity levels.
 All need to know how loud they should be singing.

 It struck me that I’ve not often talked about the ideal volume for singing and practicing singing.
-So let’s cover it.
+So let’s briefly go over what it involves.

 Pssst… This article forms part of our “Beginner Singing Technique” collection of lessons.
 Click here to dive deeper.